Clara Ward: 1953–1972: The Clara Ward Singers

 Ward also recorded an album for MGM/Verve, Hang Your Tears Out To Dry, which included country and Western, blues/folk, pop and an arrangement of the Beatles' hit song, "Help".
-Her 1972 album Uplifting on United Artists, produced by Nikolas Venet and Sam Alexander, included an interpretation of Bill Wither's pop hit "Lean On Me" and a rearrangement of the Soul Stirrer's 1950's recording of "Thank You, Jesus".
+Her 1972 album Uplifting on United Artists, produced by Nikolas Venet and Sam Alexander, included an interpretation of Bill Wither's pop hit "Lean On Me" and a rearrangement of the Soul Stirrers' 1950s recording of "Thank You, Jesus".
 Also in 1972 Ward, because she was under exclusive contract to United Artists at this time, provided vocals for a Canned Heat's album The New Age, on the ballad "Lookin' For My Rainbow"; it was released on that album and as a single 45 rpm record.

-In 1968, The Clara Ward Singers toured Vietnam at the request of the U.S. State Department and the U.S.O.
+In 1968, the Clara Ward Singers toured Vietnam at the request of the U.S. State Department and the U.S.O.
 It was a popular war-time tour supported by recorded radio broadcasts of the Ward Singers on U.S. Armed Forces Radio.
 The Ward Singers narrowly missed death when their hotel in Vietnam was bombed and several guests died.
 Ward was invited back to Vietnam by U.S.O. in 1969 for several more months.
 These war-time tours were filmed and all the Ward Singers were given special certificates of recognition by the U.S. Army.

-Ward co-starred in the Hollywood movie A Time to Sing, starring Hank Williams, Jr., Shelley Fabares, Ed Begley, and D'Urville Martin.
-She was cast as a waitress in a Nashville, Tennessee cafeteria who inspires a young singer, played by Hank Williams, Jr., to pursue his dream of becoming a country recording artist.
+Ward co-starred in the Hollywood movie A Time to Sing, starring Hank Williams, Jr., and Shelley Fabares, Ed Begley.
+She was cast as a waitress in a Nashville cafeteria who inspires a young singer, played by Williams, to pursue his dream of becoming a country recording artist.
 There are also several scenes of the Clara Ward Singers performing gospel songs in the film.
 This movie was released by MGM in 1968 and Clara's picture appears on lobby cards and other movie advertisements.

-Other movie appearances include Its Your Thing, starring The Isley Brothers, and Spree, also known as Night Time In Las Vegas.
+Other movie appearances include Its Your Thing, starring the Isley Brothers, and Spree, also known as Night Time In Las Vegas.
 The Clara Ward Singers toured in Australia, Japan, Europe, Indonesia, and Thailand during the late-1960s through the early-1970s.
 They had a one-day TV special in London, England.
 They were in constant demand on American television programs and appeared on The Mike Douglas Show over a dozen times.
 They appeared on Oral Roberts' Country Roads TV special, later released as a soundtrack album.
 Clara continued to perform at her mother's church, the Miracle Temple of Faith for All People in Los Angeles, California, as well as at Victory Baptist Church.
 Her mother, Gertrude Ward, also had a popular religious radio program in the Los Angeles market.